 The Baltimore Urban Debate League hosts two tournaments a month during the school year.
 At these events, as many as 300 students may attend to compete.
 This means we rely on at least 40 teachers, parents, college students and community members to volunteer their time to the League – for each tournament!
 In their role as judges, volunteers are asked to participate in a brief judge training workshop the morning of the tournament where you’ll learn to listen to arguments, give debaters feedback on their performance and ultimately decide the winner of the round.
 It is in many ways, a revolutionary experience for both parties.
 High school students, used to directed instruction and tests, get a chance to voice their opinion and guide their own learning.
 Adults get individualized interactions with kids and a chance to help them develop their speaking, critical thinking, and organizational skills.
 Become part of a program the Baltimore City Paper says is “catching the eyes of education activists” across the city.

-- the format of a competitive policy debate (time limits, speech order
+- the format of a competitive policy debate (time limits, speech order)

 - the specialized jargon debaters might use (topicality, disad, kritik, etc.)

-- to take notes in a debate to make a good decision
+- to take notes in a debate to make a good decision (learning how to flow)

 - to justify a decision, including how to complete a debate ballot

 - to discuss a round of debate afterwards with students common arguments on this year’s topic

 - to be prepared for common scenarios for what might happen in a debate